 For example, when the child asks why he needs to clean his room, just say ‘because it looks neat and clean.
 And your friends would not mind playing with you in here’.
 Sometimes, a more detailed explanation, while considering their point of view, may be necessary to make them understand the importance of doing something without being rude or disrespectful.

-So if your teen complains that he is tired to clean the room, you could say “Alright.
+So if your teen complains that he is tired of cleaning the room, you could say “Alright.
 Why don’t you rest for a while and then clean your room?”
 That way, you are considerate and yet, reinforcing the importance of a clean room.

 No matter how much you say or explain, children will notice what you do as inspiration to do something or not do something.
 Lead by example and be an inspiration to motivate your child to do something.
 The logic is simple: if you want them to be good, to do well at school, be responsible, stay positive, or be respectful of other people, you need to show them how.

 Encouraging statements should be descriptive and not vague.
-Don’t just encourage the kid to do something he is already good at.
-Inspire them to try something that they have failed at earlier.
+Continue to encourage the kid to do something he is already good at, but also Inspire them to try something that they have failed at earlier.
 When you do that, you let them know that you believe in them, which is enough motivation for them to try again.

 Appreciate the effort that your kid puts into a task.
 Whether it is finishing his homework before going out to play or helping you with the dinner or even dressing himself up for school, your kids deserve a pat on the back.
-If not every day, a little appreciation every once in a while is healthy and can motivate the child to continue the desired behavior.
+A little appreciation every once in a while is great to motivate the child to do even better.

 8. Make it competitive

 When you compete, your natural instinct is to win.
 That alone is enough motivation for a person to do his or her best.
 One way to encourage the child to do something is to make it a competition.
 For instance, saying “whoever eats everything on the plate first gets to play a cool game”, can encourage the child to finish the meal.
 But don’t make comparisons with other siblings.